san-nyan/san-nyan/README.md

 <h1 align="center">Hi, I'm paw</h1>
 <h3 align="center">a random femboy with access to chatgpt</h3>

-- I mostly work on getting things to work on [Arch Linux](https://archlinux.org/)\
+<p align="center">I mostly work on getting things to work on [Arch Linux](https://archlinux.org/)</p>
-- but sometimes i need some very specific app or script that i either write in python tkinter or use chatgpt to make some shitty electron app
+<p align="center">but sometimes i need some very specific app or script that i either write in python tkinter or use chatgpt to make some shitty electron app</p>

 <h3 align="left">Connect with me:</h3>
 <p align="left">